angular/angular/aio/content/guide/service-worker-devops.md

 ### Resource integrity

 One of the potential side effects of long caching is inadvertently caching a resource that's not valid.
-In a normal HTTP cache, a hard refresh or the cache expiring limits the negative effects of caching an file that's not valid.
+In a normal HTTP cache, a hard refresh or the cache expiring limits the negative effects of caching a file that's not valid.
 A service worker ignores such constraints and effectively long-caches the entire application.
-As a result, the service worker must get the correct content.
+It's important that the service worker gets the correct content, so it keeps hashes of the resources to maintain their integrity.

+#### Hashed content

 To ensure resource integrity, the Angular service worker validates the hashes of all resources for which it has a hash.
-Typically for an application created with the [Angular CLI](cli), this is everything in the `dist` directory covered by the user's `src/ngsw-config.json` configuration.
+For an application created with the [Angular CLI](cli), this is everything in the `dist` directory covered by the user's `src/ngsw-config.json` configuration.

 If a particular file fails validation, the Angular service worker attempts to re-fetch the content using a "cache-busting" URL parameter to prevent browser or intermediate caching.
 If that content also fails validation, the service worker considers the entire version of the application to not be valid and stops serving the application.
 If necessary, the service worker enters a safe mode where requests fall back on the network.
-The service worker doesn't use its cache if there's a high risk of serving content that is not valid, broken, or outdated.
+The service worker doesn't use its cache if there's a high risk of serving content that is broken, outdated, or not valid.

 Hash mismatches can occur for a variety of reasons: